RoadieHQ/roadie-backstage-plugins/plugins/backend/catalog-backend-module-okta/README.md

 ### Filter Users and Groups

-Thw provider allows configuring Okta search filtering for users and groups.
+The provider allows configuring Okta search filtering for users and groups.
 See here for more details on what is possible: https://developer.okta.com/docs/reference/core-okta-api/#filter

 ```yaml
 catalog: